Healthy snacking can go a long way to helping your children get their recommended nutrition each day.

 While it’s one thing to ask mums to keep fresh fruit around the kitchen, it’s another thing to maintain that practice.
 I know it’s especially difficult for mums to plan anything when they’re working at home and raising kids simultaneously.

-If you’re watching your budget and want some snacks that’ll last the week without spoiling, there are alternative to fresh fruits and vegetables.
+If you’re watching your budget and want some snacks that’ll last the week without spoiling, there are alternatives to fresh fruits and vegetables.
 While I’d advise avoiding most prepackaged snacks, even the ones marketed as “healthy,” some are reliable.
 Nuts of any variety can serve as an ideal healthy (and salty) snack, due to their nutrients of protein, iron, and healthy oils.

 Healthy snacking choices for your kids do exist; it just takes a concerted effort on your part.
 While you might not be looking to do more work to provide healthy snacks, the long-term benefits for your kids should outweigh any immediate inconveniences.